 In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment".
 ASU 2017-04 simplifies the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment testing.
 An entity will no longer determine goodwill impairment by calculating the implied fair value of goodwill by assigning the fair value of a reporting unit to all of its assets and liabilities as if that reporting unit had been acquired in a business combination.
 Instead, an entity should perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount and recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
 The loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 An entity has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
 ASU 2017-04 will be effective for the Company in fiscal year 2021 and interim reporting periods within that year.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
-The Company expects the adoption of this guidance will not have a material effect on the Company's Condensed Consolidated Financial Statements.
+The Company elected to early adopt ASU 2017-04 relating to our impairment test performed during the year ended December 31, 2019.
+The adoption of this ASU did not have a material effect on the Company's Condensed Consolidated Financial Statements.

 In August 2018, the FASB issued ASU 2018-15, "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract."
 The ASU provides guidance for entities to evaluate the accounting for fees paid by a customer in a cloud computing arrangement which includes a software license.
 ASU 2018-15 became effective for the Company on January 1, 2020.
-The adoption of this ASU did not have a material effect on the Company's Condensed Consolidated Financial Statements
+The adoption of this ASU did not have a material effect on the Company's Condensed Consolidated Financial Statements.